Yandex Cloud

 • Username: user1.

-3. If using security groups in your cluster, make sure they are configured correctly and allow connecting to the Managed Service for ClickHouse® cluster.
+3. If using security groups, make sure they are configured correctly and allow inbound connections to your Managed Service for ClickHouse® cluster.

 4. Create a service account named ydb-account with the ydb.editor role.
 The transfer will use it to access the database.